ethersphere/bee-docs/docs/bee-developers/useful-dev-info.md

 curl localhost:1835/addresses
 ```

-Make sure that Debug API is enabled and address configured as in examples above.
+Make sure that Debug API is enabled and addresses configured as in examples above.

 And use that address in the Debug API call on another node, for example, local node 1: